-A highly sensitive person is someone who is greatly affected by social stimuli, such as other people’s voices and facial expressions.
+A highly sensitive person is more aware of social stimuli, such as other people’s voices and facial expressions.
 They may be particularly empathetic but also more prone to overstimulation.

 Psychologist Elaine Aron developed the concept of highly sensitive persons (HSPs) to describe those who display notable sensitivity to various forms of stimuli.
 Aron estimates roughly 15–20% of the population is highly sensitive.

 Researchers often use the term “sensory processing sensitivity” to characterize the experiences of HSPs.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) does not list sensory processing sensitivity as a diagnosis.
 It does

 Aron and other researchers treat sensory processing sensitivity not as an illness or diagnosis but as an evolved personality trait that can be adaptive in some circumstances.
 For example, highly sensitive people may notice signs of danger that others miss and may pick up on more subtle social cues.

 Keep reading to learn more, including the signs and everyday challenges of being a highly sensitive person, as well as the benefits.

 A person with

 There’s more to being a highly sensitive person than just being sensitive to stimuli.
 Other characteristics

 - processing environmental stimuli more deeply